ScooloV/bbpedia/docs/core_rules.md

 player with this Skill, only one player may use it.

 TW0 HEADS
-This player may apply a +1 modifierr to the Agility test when they attempt to Dodge.
+This player may apply a +1 modifier to the Agility test when they attempt to Dodge.

-VERY L0NG LEGS
+VERY LOnG LEGS
-This player may reduce any negative modifierr applied to the Agility test when they attempt to Jump over a Prone or Stunned player (or to Leap over an empty square or a square occupied by a Standing player, if this player has the Leap skill) by 1, to a minimum of -1.
+This player may reduce any negative modifier applied to the Agility test when they attempt to Jump over a Prone or Stunned player (or to Leap over an empty square or a square occupied by a Standing player, if this player has the Leap skill) by 1, to a minimum of -1.

-Additionally, this player may apply a +2 modifierr to any attempts
+Additionally, this player may apply a +2 modifier to any attempts

 to interfere with a pass they make.

-Finally, this player ignores the Cloud Burster skill.
+finaly, this player ignores the Cloud Burster skill.

 **PASSING SKILLS** ACCURATE
-When this player performs a Quick Pass action or a Short Pass action, you may apply an additional +1 modifierr to the Passing Ability test.
+When this player performs a Quick Pass action or a Short Pass action, you may apply an additional +1 modifier to the Passing Ability test.

-CANN0NEER
+CANNOnEER
-![](media/core_rules/image288.jpg)When this player performs a Long Pass action or a Long Bomb Pass action, you may apply an additional +1 modifierr to the Passing Ability test.
+![](media/core_rules/image288.jpg)When this player performs a Long Pass action or a Long Bomb Pass action, you may apply an additional +1 modifier to the Passing Ability test.

 CL0UD BURSTER
 When this player performs a Long